zpopp/US_RoadLen_Tract/README.md

 The three code files include processing to 1) Download roads data, 2) Calculate sum road length within census tracts by county, 3) Combine road length measures from multiple counties into a nationwide dataset.

 # Data Sources:
 Accessed 11 Jan.
-2024
+2024 \n
-**TIGER/Line Roads Data Description**: 	https://assets.nhgis.org/original-data/gis/TGRSHP2020_TechDoc.pdf
+**TIGER/Line Roads Data Description**: 	https://assets.nhgis.org/original-data/gis/TGRSHP2020_TechDoc.pdf \n
-- See page 130 for road class definitions
+- See page 130 for road class definitions \n
-- See page 152 for additional variable information
-For more information about querying roads data through the tigris package, see: https://rdrr.io/cran/tigris/man/roads.html
+- See page 152 for additional variable information \n For more information about querying roads data through the tigris package, see: https://rdrr.io/cran/tigris/man/roads.html

 # Workflow:
-The R code provided includes steps for
+The R code provided includes steps for \n
-  1) Downloading TIGER/Line shapefiles for a county or series of counties using the R tigris package.
+  1) Downloading TIGER/Line shapefiles for a county or series of counties using the R tigris package. \n
-  2) Using the sf package to cut road shapes to fit into the census tracts where they fall, then calculating the length of the road within each tract.
+  2) Using the sf package to cut road shapes to fit into the census tracts where they fall, then calculating the length of the road within each tract. \n
-  3) Adding the road length by class wihtin each tract.
+  3) Adding the road length by class wihtin each tract. \n
   4) Combining data from multiple counties in separate R files into one nationwide shapefile.

 # Dependencies: